everscale-actions/tonos-se/README.md

 **❓Issue:** Subscribe for transactions with addresses (ABIv1) test fails on Windows.

-**Answer:** We found out some strange behavior while using ton-client-js's tests on Windows.
+**🙋Answer:** We found out some strange behavior while using ton-client-js's tests on Windows.
 We guess it could be connected with some internal node's problem.
 But we found a workaround.
 We created an [issue](https://github.com/tonlabs/tonos-se/issues/13) and opened a [pull request](https://github.com/tonlabs/ton-client-js/pull/206) to solve the problem.

 _UPD: pull request was successfully merged to master branch.
 To solve the problem pull last changes from [tonlabs/ton-client-js](https://github.com/tonlabs/ton-client-js)_